-Medical humanities is an interdisciplinary field of research based on concepts, theories and perspectives from the humanities, social sciences, and the arts.
-Medical Humanities addresses a field of enquiry in which humanities and social sciences perspectives are brought to bear upon an exploration of the human side of medicine - questions that are often ignored by the biomedical sciences.
-These perspectives have a key role to play in analysing experiences and expectations of medicine, and the relationship between medicine and our broader ideas of health and well-being (references: Durham University and Wellcome trust).
+This is an interdisciplinary researchgroup, established in 2012, with a variety of disciplinary experts, including sociology, philosophy and sociolinguistics.
+We address a field of enquiry in which humanities and social science perspectives are brought to bear upon an exploration of the human side of medicine - questions that are often ignored by the biomedical sciences.
+These perspectives have a key role to play in analysing experiences and expectations of medicine, and the relationship between medicine and our broader ideas of health and illness (references: Durham University and Wellcome trust).

-Our medical humanities research group supports this definition by involving a variety of disciplinary experts working in research that spans the social, historical and cultural dimensions of health, illness and medical practice.
-By exploring experience, knowledge and practice in context, our research aim to enrich our understanding of the historical and culturally contingent aspects of health and medical practice.
+Our research is based on concepts, theories and perspectives from the humanities, social sciences, and the arts, and it spans the social, historical, cultural and sociolinguistic dimensions of health, illness and medical practice.
+By exploring experience, knowledge and practice in context, through theoretically informed qualitative research, we aim to enrich our understanding of historical and cultural contingent aspects of health, illness and medical practice.
 The intersection of medicine and culture, seen in an interdisciplinary perspective, is our unifying mark.
-Our research is currently concentrated on the following topics:

-- Sociology of diagnosis in relation to contested chronic conditions
+- Sociology of diagnosis

 - Philosophy of medicine and ethics